canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Tools/2019-01-09-meeting-minutes.md

 Mike: Unlimited free private repos for up to 3 collaborators.

-There are efforts being made to make it easier to live in both on-prem and online worlds.
+There are efforts being made to make it easier to live in both on-premise and online worlds.

-PSPC has identified the need for a central DVCS as part of its offerings for other government deparments.
+PSPC has identified the need for a central DVCS as part of its offerings for other government departments.

 Need for scoping: